propensive/scalaworld/2016/cvogt.md

 overrides.
 All as vanilla Scala code behaving the way you know.

 CBT is also very easy to hack.
-Scala beginners are able to understand and modify it's source code and write plugins.
+Scala beginners are able to understand and modify its source code and write plugins.
 A small developer community formed around CBT and is working on covering important features like IDE integration.